aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 chart.getNSeries().get(0).getPoints().getDataLabels().setShowValue(true);
 ```

-### 4.2.
-Adding Data Labels
+### How to add data labels (callouts)

-To add data labels to your chart series, use this code:
+If you want the labels to appear as callouts rather than plain text, switch the `ShowLabelAsDataCallout` property.

 ```java
 // Enable data labels for data points